Be One Step Ahead: What Makes a Holistic Threat Prevention System

 - Prioritize protection of privileged users and the infrastructure they require.
 Verify that all the remotely accessible services are properly safeguarded.
 Use a bastion host to protect access to critical VDIs and VMs.
 For example, you can use Azure Bastion to set up private SSH/RDP access to Azure-based VMs, running the most sensitive operations.

 Setting up a comprehensive threat prevention system is a time-demanding commitment.
 But skimping on controls isn’t an option either as basic negligence can lead to grave security consequences — data breaches, information theft, and subsequent regulatory intervention.

 If you are a Microsoft Azure client, however, you are better positioned security-wise.
-Last year, Microsoft deployed an — a single-pane control panel for configuring, managing, and monitoring security configurations across all identities, infrastructure, endpoints, and cloud apps.
+Last year, Microsoft deployed an integrated threat protection service — a single-pane control panel for configuring, managing, and monitoring security configurations across all identities, infrastructure, endpoints, and cloud apps.

 Infopulse is a Certified Microsoft Azure Partner and Microsoft CSP Tier 1 Partner, also providing standalone SIEM architecture implementation and SOC services.
 Let’s secure your operations together.
 Contact us!